wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDS_Types.md

 ## `Get Type Reference Count`

 Returns a dictionary mapping the object name to the number of references held by streams, stream views and parent types for the specified type.
-For more information on the use of types to define streams and stream views, see [Streams](xref:sdsStreams) and [Steam Views](xref:sdsStreamViews).
-For further details about type referencing, see: [Type Reusability](#type-reusability).
+For more information on the use of types to define streams and stream views, see [Streams](xref:sdsStreams) and [Stream views](xref:sdsStreamViews).
+For further details about type referencing, see [Type reusability](#type-reusability).

 **Request**